igniterealtime/REST-API-Client/README.md

 REST API Client is an Java based Client for the [Openfire][1] [REST API Plugin][2] which provides the ability to manage Openfire instance by sending an REST/HTTP request to the server.

 ## Feature list
+REST API Client cover all available REST API plugin features.

 * [X] Get overview over all or specific user and to create, update or delete a user
 * [X] Get overview over all or specific chat room and to create, update or delete a chat room
 * [X] Get overview over all or specific user sessions
 * [X] Get all participants of a specified room
-* [ ] Get overview over all or specific group and to create, update or delete a group
+* [X] Get overview over all or specific group and to create, update or delete a group
-* [ ] Get overview over all user roster entries and to add, update or delete a roster entry
+* [X] Get overview over all user roster entries and to add, update or delete a roster entry
-* [ ] Add user to a group and remove a user from a group
+* [X] Add user to a group
 * [X] Lockout or unlock the user (enable / disable)
 * [X] Get overview over all or specific system properties and to create, update or delete system property